<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-109.jpg">

 2. Private Companies with Significant Revenue:

-Private companies operating in France with an average annual revenue exceeding €250 million over the previous three years must comply with RGAA standards.
-This requirement applies to digital services offered to the public, such as websites and mobile applications.
+Private Companies with Significant Revenue: Private companies operating in France with an average annual revenue exceeding €250 million over the previous three years are subject to digital accessibility obligations under Article 47 of Law No. 2005-102.
+In France, conformance is demonstrated using the RGAA as the technical reference.
+This applies to digital services offered to the public, such as websites and mobile applications.

 3. Service Providers and Subcontractors: